cookiecutter/cookiecutter/README.md

   [contributing instructions](CONTRIBUTING.md), then get started.
 - Connect with other Cookiecutter contributors and users on [Discord](https://discord.gg/9BrxzPKuEW)
-  (note: due to work and commitments, a core committer might not always be available)
+  (note: due to work and other commitments, a core committer might not always be available)

 Encouragement is unbelievably motivating.
 If you want more work done on Cookiecutter, show support: